 1 3 5 Requires constant supervision to complete tasks.
-Depends on others to identify needs and solutions.
+Depends on Requires little supervision to complete assigned tasks.
+Is aware of and carries out assigned tasks in an independent fashion. others to identify needs and solutions.
 Low interest in training.
-Does not follow established procedures and policies.
-Requires little supervision to complete assigned tasks.
-Engages in activities with students.
+Does not follow established Engages in activities with students.
 Accepts constructive advice and direction.
-Willing to participate in training sessions.
-Is aware of and carries out assigned tasks in an independent fashion.
-Demonstrates behavior that respects boundaries of supervision.
-On going selfevaluation.
+Willing Demonstrates behavior that respects boundaries of procedures and policies. to participate in training sessions. supervision.
+On going self- evaluation.
 Actively seeks and obtains appropriate resources and training.
 Follows policies and procedures set by school.
 Dependable attendance; provides as much notice as possible in event of an illness.